MichaelTr7/Portfolio/README.md

 <br/>

 A minimalist Connect4 game used to practice working with arrays of arrays/pseudo 2D-arrays.
 The project focusses on solely using modern web-technologies including JavaScript and HTML/CSS.
+Implementing cursor tracking and interactivity was also a goal of this project.

 <br/>